WattDownload/wp-mini-shuttle-axum-crx-no-cors/README.md

 # wp-mini-shuttle-axum-crx-no-cors
-Chromium extension with Shuttle [No CROS]
+Chromium extension with Shuttle [No CORS]